nmayock/bash-scripts/README.md

 Basic bash script, allows user to select a key and a progression in that key and outputs the progression.
 Requires https://github.com/charmbracelet/gum install w/ sudo yum install gum

+# I added scales, they aren't wrong but not really usefull.
+Ill be adding another gum choose to select a scale that will have options for
+# tonic note, key, mode, and diminished (idk what that last one really is other than the 7th of a given key but it'll be there soon...:))

 Planned updates:
 1. More Keys
 2. More progressions